lennart-benschop/cerberus-z80-forth/README.md

 You need to reprogram the CAT chip on your board with this version of BIOS if you want to run Cerberus 2080 FORTH.

+Cerberus 2100 has this version of BIOS as a standard, so you do not need to reprogram CAT on this machine.